ISISComputingGroup/ibex_developers_manual/OxfordInstrumentsIPS.md

 `MAX_SWEEP_RATE` | Maximum rate of change of the field in B/min |  `PS0MaxSweep(4.2K)` and `PS0MaxSweep(2.2K)` | 0.399 | 0.3990

 [1] - Limited by hardware.
 The IPS is configured to reject any setpoints above 8.8T.

+# Troubleshooting

+### Magnet won't go to field which has been set

+Check on the "Advanced" tab of the OPI whether the IPS reports it's status as "clamped".
+If so, the state machine will be unable to proceed because being "clamped" means that the IPS will stay at it's current output indefinitely.
+To get out of this state, it is best to get out of the "clamped" state via the front panel.

+Note: You *may* be able to get out of a clamped state remotely with `caput %MYPVPREFIX%IPS_01:ACTIVITY:SP <desired activity>`, but the old LabVIEW driver did not do this and it is not exposed as a user-facing option in the EPICS driver.